egberts/egberts.github.io-src/content/articles/openssl-variables.md

 issuer_url = https://ocsp.mysite.test:80
 crlDistributionPoint=URI:$issuer_url
 ```
-The above is an error: `issuer_url` variable is scoped to only be used under the `[ crl ]` section and not made available to the outside scope of `[ distinguished_name ]` section.
+The above is an error: the `issuer_url` variable is scoped to only be used under the `[ crl ]` section and not made available to the outside scope of `[ distinguished_name ]` section.

 It is common to put variables in the default section.
 Default sections are the outermost scope before the first section of a config file.

 There is also an optional `[ default ]` section.
 Optional `[ default ]` is useful in add-on config files when one wishes to overwrite a default setting.
-Such add-on config file  can be then be appended to the default `openssl.cnf` file via `-reqexts` or `-extensions` CLI option.)
+Such add-on config file  can be then be appended to the default `openssl.cnf` file via `-reqexts` or `-extensions` CLI option.

 ```ini
 issuer_url = https://ocsp.mysite.test:80